 Once you really find your way to answer the two questions above, the writing process becomes much easier and more enjoyable.
 And the work itself becomes much more powerful.

-I find this process of coming to and staying with our main idea not only practical, but also a good corrective to the way we often live, which is often without a map.
+I find this process of coming to and staying with our main idea a good corrective to the way we often live, which is often without a map.
 Books provide a beautiful depth of attention, knowledge and vision in contrast to the normal distraction and shortness of attention of our contemporary world.
 And when we give more attention to our books/ writing projects, our projects themselves flourish, and we also feel more clear and fulfilled.